In This Article

 The process of earning the right to exercise your options is called vesting.
-When a stock option is fully vested, it means that it’s actually available for you to exercise or buy.
+Fully vested stocks are options available for you to buy or exercise.
 Vesting periods also allow employers to optimistically rely on employees staying with their company for a certain period of time and eliminate the chance of new hires immediately selling their stock and leaving the company.

 A common vesting period is 4 years with a 1 year cliff, meaning that after 1 full year of employment, employees have access to a portion of their stock options.
 After that first year, they’ll be able to gradually earn more of their stock options through monthly or yearly increments until they’ve received the full amount of shares after the full vesting period (in this case, you would be fully vested after 4 years).

 Types of employee stock options